 This is one of the reasons visuals feel so much more appealing than a block of text.
 We naturally learn how to interpret visual metaphors from our earliest stages as we began to associate objects with behaviours.
 We only learn to use words to describe those things, on the other hand, a few years later.

 2. It’s a lot faster for our brains to process visual information

 It’s been reported that we humans are capable of getting the sense of a visual scene in less than 1/10 of a second.
 It only takes us 150 milliseconds to process a symbol, and 100 milliseconds to attach a meaning to it.
 Phew!

 That’s an awful lot quicker than trying to muddle your way through a particularly dense text - something that may especially ring true to you if you’ve ever found yourself reading the same sentence over and over to try and make sense of it.
-To say a picture paints a thousand words might be a cliche, but it makes a valid point.
+To say a picture paints a thousand words might be a cliché, but it makes a valid point.

 Take road signs, for example.
 Which one of the below are you going to be able to quickly understand as you speed by?